mazenswar/OctopiLand-Mock/README.md

 ## BONUS:

+1. Make the "New" button on the navbar link to the form that you will use to create the association (The navbar is in app/views/layout/application.html.erb)
-1. Make a form to create a new octopus.
+2. Make a form to create a new octopus.
-2. Make a form to create a new item.
+3. Make a form to create a new item.